 Rob is experienced with cases requiring testimony from multiple economic and technical experts, and he has supported experts offering testimony in antitrust and intellectual property cases.
 His recent experience includes assisting experts on reports, preparing experts for deposition and cross-examining opposing experts.
 He also enjoys counseling clients on trial strategy relating to expert testimony, and preparing expert witnesses for trial testimony.

 Rob is actively involved in antitrust bar associations.
-He is vice chair of the Los Angeles County Bar Association Antitrust and Unfair Business Practices Section, and co-author of multiple publications of the American Bar Association Antitrust Section, including handbooks of the Exemptions & Immunities, Economics, and Trade, Sports, & Professional Associations Committees.
+He is the immediate past chair of the Los Angeles County Bar Association Antitrust and Unfair Business Practices Section and co-author of multiple publications of the ABA Antitrust Section, including handbooks of the Economics, Exemptions & Immunities and Trade, Sports, & Professional Associations Committees.
 Rob was also appointed as Young Lawyer Representative of the American Bar Association Antitrust Section Economics Committee for 2014-15, and he has served as coordinator of the Section's Young Lawyer Representative program.
-He has also served as an articles editor for the journal Competition, the official publication of the California State Bar Antitrust and Unfair Competition Law Section.
-He also serves on the Young Lawyers Division Advisory Committee for the Association of Business Trial Lawyers, Los Angeles Chapter.
+He has also served as an articles editor for the journal, Competition, the official publication of the California State Bar Antitrust and Unfair Competition Law Section, and as a member of the Young Lawyers Division Advisory Committee for the Association of Business Trial Lawyers, Los Angeles Chapter.
 Rob has also been recognized as a "Southern California Super Lawyer - Rising Star" in Antitrust Litigation.

 Rob received his B.A., public policy, and M.S., engineering-economic systems & operations research, from Stanford University.
 At Stanford, he was awarded the Firestone Medal for Excellence in Undergraduate Research for his econometric analysis of telecommunications competition regulation.
 He earned his J.D. from the University of Chicago Law School, where he was a student fellow in law and economics, studying antitrust law and economics and completing price theory and industrial organization coursework in the economics department.
 During law school, Rob was a summer associate at an economic litigation consulting firm, where he supported economic and financial experts testifying in antitrust and securities litigation.